mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/redlining.rst

 Text: Select the button "Text".
 The dialog will show a textfield where you can set your text.
 After this, simply click into the map.
 Your specified text will appear at the click-point.

+Once you have clicked the button of one geometry-type, this button is active and you can drob objects on the map.
+If you want to quit the draw-mode, click again on that button.

 Delete objects
 --------------